 A Charleston DUI attorney skilled in defending against intoxicated driving charges could work to collect and present evidence that demonstrates a driver’s ability was not sufficiently impaired.
 In some circumstances, an attorney may also be able to challenge the validity of a chemical test or other findings by law enforcement.

 Criminal penalties assessed against drivers convicted of DUI or operating with an illegal BAC vary depending on certain factors.
 Prior convictions increase the severity of penalties, as would a higher BAC.

 For a first-time offender, penalties may include a term of imprisonment between two and 30 days.
-An experienced defense attorney, however, could potentially argue for the imposition of a community service requirement for a drinking-related conviction in lieu of incarceration.
+An experienced Charleston defense attorney, however, could potentially argue for the imposition of a community service requirement for a drinking and driving conviction in lieu of incarceration.
 Fines assessed range between $400 and $1,000 depending on the driver’s BAC.

 Work with an Experienced DUI Attorney in Charleston